Linear system matrices of rational transfer functions: Background

 We will restrict ourselves here to polynomial and rational matrices with coefficients in the field of complex numbers $\mathbb{C}$.
 The set of $m\times n$ polynomial matrices, denoted by $\mathbb{C}[\la]^{m\times n}$ and the set of $m\times n$ rational matrices, denoted by $\mathbb{C}(\la)^{m\times n}$, can both be viewed as matrices over the field of rational functions with complex coefficients, denoted by $\mathbb{C}(\la)$.

-Every rational matrix can have poles and zeros and has a right and a left null space (these can be void).
+Every rational matrix can have poles and zeros and has a right and a left null space (these can be trivial, i.e., equal to $\{0\}$).
 Via the local Smith-McMillan form, one can associate structural indices to the poles and zeros, and via the notion of minimal polynomial bases for rational vector spaces, one can associate so called right and left minimal indices to the right and left null spaces.
 We briefly recall here these different types of indices.
 Since we assumed (for simplicity) that the coefficients of the rational matrix are in $\mathbb{C}$, the poles and zeros are in the same set.